 There are over 35 million Canadians creating garbage.
 Natural Resources Canada claims the average North American will, in his or her lifetime, throw away 600 times their adult weight in garbage.
 By this estimate, a 68 kg adult will leave a legacy of 40,825 kg of trash, or about 41 tonnes.

-Sustainable waste management demands that we be financially responsible in how we deal with our waste, while doing so in a socially-acceptable and environmentally-sound manner.
-We need to assume responsibility for the waste we create, and help those tasked with the job of disposing of it so that the fewest resources possible are used and the least amount of environmental impact occurs.
-Embracing the 3Rs hierarchy: Reduce, Reuse and Recycle - in that order - is the first step to sustainably managing your waste, whether at home, at work or elsewhere.
-In so doing you will be lowering your waste management costs, reducing harmful greenhouse gas (GHG) emissions and the release of pollutants that harm human health, saving energy, conserving resources, and reducing the demand on landfill space and waste treatment technologies.
+Sustainable waste management demands that we be financially responsible in how we deal with our waste while doing so in a socially-acceptable and environmentally-sound manner.
+We need to assume responsibility for the waste we create, and help those tasked with the job of disposing of it so that the fewest resources possible are used.
+Embracing the 3Rs hierarchy: Reduce, Reuse and Recycle - in that order - is the first step to sustainably managing waste, whether at home, at work or elsewhere.

 - Lowering waste management costs